Bus + Entrepreneur = Buspreneur!

 All riders must be at least 18 years old.

-We can not offer refunds for rider fees.
+We cannot offer refunds for the bus ticket.

-All of the buses leave their departure cities on April 27th and head toward New Orleans.
+Each competition has a different destination, check the Buses section for more details.
 We’ll be stopping along the way to get some awesome mentorship from the leaders of the entrepreneurship communities of the cities we drive through.
 In keeping with the unpredictable nature of road trips, we’re not going to tell you which cities they are!

 Once we all load up on the bus the riders take turns in front of the bus pitching themselves and an idea (be ready to take notes).
 Once everyone’s gotten a turn it’s your job to find the people that you’ll need to make your idea successful or to choose to work on someone else’s idea.